Tuesday, November 29, 2016

 Hebrew and Greek words are transliterated throughout.

-It is true that "one" can mean "composite unity", or "compound unity", whether in Hebrew or English.
+It is true that "one" can mean "composite unity", "complex unity" or "compound unity", whether in Hebrew or English.
 There is no evidence, however, that the Hebrew word echad means anything different from the English word "one".
 There is nothing mystical about the Hebrew word "one" as used in Deuteronomy 6:4 that would mean that Jehovah is more than one person.

-Echad [Strong's #259 "united, i.e., one; or (as an ordinal) first"] simply means one [whether composite or absolute] just the same as our English word means one.
+Echad [Strong's #259 "united, i.e., one; or (as an ordinal) first"] simply means one [whether composite, complex, compound or absolute] just the same as our English word means one.
 Look at its usage in a Hebrew concordance: "one door" Ezekiel 41:11); "one reed" (Ezekiel 40:5-8); "one gate" (Ezekiel 48:31); "one saint" (Daniel 8:13) -- just a few examples.
 (See also Numbers 7:11,13,14,26,32,38,44; 9:14; 16:22, for a start) It is used exactly the same as our English word "one".
 Being a single individual, object, or unit. noun: A single unit, a single person or thing.

 https://www.biblestudytools.com/lexicons/hebrew/kjv/echad.html